lgnstar/rpi-mpu6050/README.md

 If you are connecting your MPU-6050 via AD0 make sure to change the address of the code to 0x69

+DO NOT CONNECT VCC AND AD0 AT THE SAME TIME !

 How-To:

 Download the rpi-MPU6050 file from this repository